SupaluckN/greetingApp/readme.md

 # greetingApp

-Use in C language for greeting.Supported on gcc compiler.
+Use in C language for greeting.
+Supported on gcc compiler.

-## ---Use command for run the app by
+## * Use command for the app.
+      ** Run the app by
       gcc greeting.c -o greeting

+      ** Open this app. by
+      greeting

+  :shipit: :shipit: